timtomtim7/spigotkt-docs/NBT.md

 ```

 **Important:** Items allow you to add arbitrary NBT values to them, blocks **do not**.
-If you try to add an NBT value to a tile entity that is not used by vanilla Minecraft, it will not stay.
+If you try to add an NBT value to a block entity that is not used by vanilla Minecraft, it will not stay.

 ## Types